daniel-bocan/custom-windows-hotkeys/README.md

 3. In the **General** tab:

     - Enter a **name** for the task (e.g., AutoHotkey Script).
-    - Enable **Run with highest privilegies** option if possible, for the script to work properly
+    - Enable **Run with highest privilegies** option if possible, for the script to work properly.

 4. Switch to the **Triggers** tab:
     - Click **"New..."**.